CSE512-15S/a3-kdorosch-lizehang-1263607/README.md

 Access our visualization at http://cse512-15s.github.io/a3-kdorosch-lizehang-kuangyou/richard_test/ or download this repository and run `python -m SimpleHTTPServer 9000` and access this from http://localhost:9000/.

-If you put your work online, please also write a [one-line description and add a link to your final work](http://note.io/1n3u46s) so people can access it directly from the CSE512-15S page.

 ## Story Board

 [Story board file](http://i.imgur.com/ANOkMvr.jpg)